[LUM#13] "If we don't change, it will happen again"

 Are there more and more new epidemics?

 Yes, on a global scale, the number of epidemics has increased more than tenfold between 1940 and today.
-Not only are there more of them, but above all they are becoming globalized and no longer confined to the country where they first emerged.
+Not only are there more of them, but above all they are becoming globalized and are no longer confined to the country where they first emerged.
 Since the 1960s, the pace of change has accelerated dramatically.
 The cause: the intensification of trade.
 In fifty years, air traffic has increased by 1,300%!

 At the same time, tourism soared by 5,600%.
 Covid-19 is a disease spread by international travel.
 This pandemic was totally predictable: all the conditions were in place for an emerging infectious disease of this type to spread rapidly across the planet.

-Our entire approach to ecosystems needs to change, starting with our global agri-food system.
+It's our entire approach to ecosystems that needs to be modified, starting with our global agri-food system.
 Intensive livestock farming is a case in point: the total weight of cattle on the planet is greater than the total weight of human beings!
 To feed all these animals, huge areas of land are deforested to produce soya or corn, destroying natural habitats and encouraging intensive monocultures.
 It's precisely these unifunctional landscapes that need to be abandoned in favor of non-specialized mosaic environments.
 We need to recreate multifunctional territories.
 We need to move towards a more territorialized agro-ecology and agronomy, which also implies restoring autonomy to territories.
 To achieve this, the entire Common Agricultural Policy needs to be overhauled, starting with a renegotiation of the debt owed by farmers, in order to move towards agro-ecology.

 So we need to radically transform our agri-food system?